-With Covid causing swimming pool closures, GRTW CEO, Rachael Woolston, committed to swimming in the open water through winter.
-Here’s her essential kit guide to winter swimming.
+GRTW CEO, Rachael Woolston, shares her essential kit guide to open water winter swimming.

 I started swimming in the open water five years ago, when I first took up triathlon.
 One of my first open water triathlon events was early in the season in the river Arundel.
 I was so worried about the cold, I ended up purchasing a lot of different bits of kit.
 Something that I now REALLY need.